ecsuvd/ecsuvd.github.io/_posts/2017-02-26-Unusual_Diamonds.markdown

 I can see in the left plot that our diamond is the only brown spot around 2.5 ct among purple and pink dots (purple, pink means nearly colorless category whereas brown means colorless).
 It seems underpriced for its color category too.
 But I can not say much about its cut.
 Obviously, premium should mean good.
-My suspicion is that the diamond is either underpriced or one of its characteristics are swrongly registered with or without intention.
+My suspicion is that the diamond is either underpriced or one of its characteristics are wrongly registered with or without intention.

 I will add my concluded hypothesis to the table now.
 {% highlight R %}